-Eggnog has been one of my favorite holiday drinks for as long as I can remember.
+Eggnog has been one of my favorite Christmas treats for as long as I can remember.
 My grandma used to keep a quart in her fridge just for me.
-I’ve always loved its spicy, thick, custard-like goodness and with Christmas merely two weeks away, cravings are in full swing.
-There’s just one big hurdle standing in my way…

 The list of ingredients.

 Talk about a buzz kill.
-And we don’t even spike our ‘nog!
+And we don’t even use alcohol in our eggnog!
+This leaves me with a major bone to pick.

 Why does one of my favorite holiday drinks contain a bunch of junk?!